Kentucky Traumatic Amputation Attorneys

 What is the value of my Kentucky traumatic amputation case?

-The attorneys at Wilt & Associates understand the life-altering nature of limb loss injuries and will advocate on your behalf.
+The attorneys at Wilt Injury Lawyers understand the life-altering nature of limb loss injuries and will advocate on your behalf.
 We negotiate with insurance companies and will not hesitate to go to trial if that is what it takes to secure the benefits to which you are entitled.
 We fight for compensation including:

 - Medical bills